xmonader/3bot/specs/androidapp.md

 ### Login

-Users can login using their double name and [PASSWORD/PRIVATE KEY?]
+Users can login using their double name and fingerprint or pin

 ![Initialize mockups](./images/tbotLogin.png)